ruiqichen1025/ruiqichen1025.github.io/_pages/about.md

 **Recently accepted paper**
 - **DIAM: Drone-based Indoor Accessibility Mapping**, accepted by **UIST 2024 Demo Track**
-  - Xia Su, **Ruiqi Chen**, Weiye Zhang, Jingwei Ma, Professor Jon E. Froehlich
+  - Xia Su, **Ruiqi Chen**, Weiye Zhang, Jingwei Ma, Jon E. Froehlich

 **About Manuscripts**: There are also 5 CHI manuscripts, 1 ICONIP manuscript, and 1 IJHCI manuscript in submitting or under reviewing process.
 If you want to learn more about these research projects please contact me for further details!